-You’re driving along one day, minding your own business, when the car’s transmission light comes on.
+You’re driving along one day, minding your own business, when the car’s transmission indicator lights up.
 Okay – what now?

 You must go to a mechanic even if you don’t notice any other symptoms.
 I suggest going straight to a transmission specialist to avoid potential markup fees.